Grand Castle: Proposed developments

 Phase II of the Grand Castle's site development includes plans for an additional 104 residential units, situated in 13 carriage house buildings that contain 8 residential units each, around the Grand Castle's perimeter.
-In addition, Phase II includes building 64,500 square feet of office and retail space along frontage on 28th Street.
+In addition, Phase II includes building 64,500 ft2 of office and retail space along frontage on 28th Street.

 Since opening

 The first tenants signed their leases and moved in during November 2018.
 However, only the second and third floors were finished upon opening, and some amenities like the fitness centre had not been completed either.

 On 21 October 2021 the Grand Castle's developer and then-owner Roger Lucas died after suffering a heart attack.
 In obituaries, the Grand Castle was described as Lucas' "passion project".